pshrmn/foraging/docs/source/tutorial.rst

 Tutorial
 ========

 The following tutorial shows how to get a list of submissions on a subreddit homepage on reddit.com.
+This is purely for demonstration since the `PRAW <https://praw.readthedocs.org/en/v3.1.0/>`_ Python library exists and is much more ideal for accessing data from reddit.

 Click the Forager button to the right of the omnibox to open Forager